akmalkhan22/akmalkhan22/README.md

 <!-- -  at @<a href="afterflea.com" target="_blank">After-Flea</a>. -->
 <!-- Bio -->
-- 🔭 Currently working as MERN Stack Engineer.
+- 🔭 Currently working as software Engineer.
 - 🌱 Actively participating in coding competitions & hackathons.
 - 🌱 I love to tackle complex Data Structures and Algorithms problems on **[Leetcode](https://leetcode.com/u/akmal_khan/)** in python.
 - 🥅 2024 Goals: Contribute more to Open Source projects.